DanySK/course-laboratory-of-software-systems/slides/content/08-advanced-git/_index.md

 **Rebase** only when you are the only one with the commits, to favor *linearity*

-**Squash** when you are the only one, and some of the commits are somewhat "tests", points in time you do not want to get back to anyway
+**Squash** when some of the commits are somewhat "tests", points in time you do not want to get back to anyway

 ---